leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cataract-treatment_surgical-cornearefractive
 - What are the surgical treatments for Cataract?
+- Can you take out cataract
+- How does the doctor take out my cataract
+- Can I be asleep during cataract operation
+- Will I be awake during my cataract surgery
+- Do I need to change my lens in future after my cataract surgery
+- Is the lens put in during cataract surgery permanent
+- Does the lens put in during cataract surgery have expiry date
+- How big is the wound in cataract surgery
+- do all cataract need surgery
+- can cut out cataract
+- how to take out cloudy lens
+- Do I need to change my lens in future after cataract surgery
 - What are the non-medical treatments for Cataract?
 - Do doctors perform surgeries for Cataracts?
 - What kind of surgery helps with Cataracts?